Primark Co-Ords

 Project Background

-Primark’s digital shopping experience lacked a clear and intuitive way for customers to discover co-ordinated outfit sets ("co-ords"), despite having over 1,000–1,500 co-ord products in their Click + Collect catalog.
-Without visibility into matching items, users were unlikely to complete a look on their own—especially on mobile web, where browsing is more constrained.
+Primark’s digital shopping experience lacked any way for customers to discover co-ordinated outfit sets ("co-ords").
+Without visibility into matching items, users were unlikely to complete a look on their own.

 Constraints